How to Budget: A Step-by-Step Guide That You Can Stick to

 If you’re going to succeed at this budgeting game, you need to have an idea of what you’re hoping to accomplish.

-It can be a simple short-term savings goal like funding a vacation with your college besties.
-Or a long-term one, like learning to budget so your kid can go to college without student loan debt.
-And don’t forget about funding your retirement savings goal.
+It can be a simple short-term savings goal like funding a vacation with your college besties or securing an emergency fund.
+Or a long-term one, like learning to budget money so your kid can go to college without student loan debt.
+And don’t forget about money for your retirement savings goal.

 Set a goal, and make it a motivating one — your financial plan could be the only thing that stops you from swiping your debit card to buy yet another pair of shoes this weekend.